Typed Routing Proposal

 a specific route consumes and to use code generation to take out the drudgery of

-writing a bunch of go
+writing a bunch of go, push and location boilerplate code implementations

 ourselves.